opeakinfenwa/URL-Shortener-Service/README.md

 # URL Shortener Service

 This project is a scalable and modular backend URL shortening system.
-It supports user authentication, short URL creation, and real-time notifications via Socket.IO.
+It supports user authentication, short URL creation, and real time notifications via Socket.IO.
 The application is structured around clean architecture and modular domain separation.

 ## Architecture Overview

 The system is composed of independently scoped modules:

 * **User Module** – Manages user profiles, timestamps, and related metadata.
-* **Auth Module** – Handles registration, login, secure password management, and JWT-based authentication.
+* **Auth Module** – Handles registration, login, secure password management, and JWT based authentication.
 * **URL Module** – Allows authenticated and unauthenticated users to create, manage, and retrieve short URLs with usage analytics.

 ## Technology Stack